How to Cite a Painting

 In Text Citation (Note): You use a superscript number in your text that corresponds to the full note at the bottom of the page.

-Citing a Painting You Found Online
+How to Cite a Painting Found Online

 MLA 9th Edition